dargaCode/CodecademyPocketbookLayout/README.md

 # Pocketbook Page Layout
 <strong>Language: HTML/CSS</strong>

-Another page based on an example layout from Codecademy.
+Another page based on an <a href="https://s3.amazonaws.com/codecademy-content/projects/pocketbook/index.html">example layout from Codecademy</a>.

 On this one I learned about Forms, the For attribute on Labels, Box-Sizing models, the Focus subclass, and some more Git stuff.